 Research on materials cycles therefore focuses on the retrieval of energy and secondary resources from waste (e.g., metals and inert construction materials), and on the upgrading of waste byproducts.

 Renewable energiesAn immediately available option is the indirect harvesting of solar energy, by utilizing the energy content of waste biomass.
 Work at PSI focuses on the gasification of scrap and contaminated wood, with the aim of producing electricity, heat, hydrogen or methanol as synthetic chemical energy carriers.

 Use of solar energy has to address the facts that the locations (sun belt) and times (summer, daytime) of high solar irradiation are not coincident with the energy demand.
-Therefore, conversion of solar energy into a transportable storage form is a major long-term research aim at PSI.
-High temperature solar chemistry, in which solar energy is used to produce chemicals with a high energy content or heating value, may provide an answer to the mentioned problems.
+Therefore, conversion of solar energy into a transportable storage form is a major long-term research aim at PSI, in which solar energy is used to produce chemicals with a high energy content or heating value, may provide an answer to the mentioned problems.